-If you've not gotten specific feedback on why your work is rejected then perhaps you've fallen into the category of writing well constructed songs that somehow lack the magic sparkle that excites the listener.
+If you have not received specific feedback on why your work is rejected, then perhaps you've fallen into the category of writing well-constructed songs that somehow lack the magic sparkle that excites the listener.
 Try to get feedback.
 Ask for it.
 Get friends to be honest with you.
 Better yet, ask enemies.